viet-aus-it/vait-discord-bot/README.md

 - The `.env` can be ignored for now.
 - The `.env.docker` file needs to be filled in with these values:
+  - DB Values: We already fill in some defaults for this to work in a local environment.
-  - `DB_HOST`: db
+    - `POSTGRES_HOST`: db
-  - `DB_USER`, `DB_PASSWORD`, `DB`: You can fill in whatever you like with these or just leave it with default value, since it only affects your local dev environment.
+    - `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`: You can fill in whatever
+      you like with these or just leave it with default value, since it only affects your local dev environment.
 But please keep it consistent since if you lose it, you will lose access to your local database and will need to re-create it.
   - `TOKEN`: Your bot token created in previous step

 ### Install node dependency